A Very Harold & Kumar 3D Christmas

 (2012) Dark Comedy (Focus) Steve Carell, Keira Knightley, Melanie Lynskey, William Petersen, Connie Britton, Adam Brody, Derek Luke, Gillian Jacobs, T.J.
 Miller, Patton Oswalt, Rob Corddry, Mark Moses, Bob Stephenson, Martin Sheen, Melinda Dillon, Tonita Castro, Jim O’Heir.
 Directed by Lorene Scafaria

-What would you do if you knew that you were going to die.
-Not just you, but everyone.
-Everything?
+What would you do if you knew that you were going to die?
+Not just you, but everyone and everything?
 All that we have made, all that we have done – all gone.
 What would you do?
 Where would you go?
 Who would you want to be with when the end comes?

 That’s the question that confronts Dodge Peterson (Carell).
 Actually, it confronts everybody.
 An asteroid named Mathilda (and how sad that the instrument of our destruction is called Mathilda) is on its way on a collision course with Earth.
 Attempts to divert the 80-mile wide rock have failed miserably and in 21 days, it will crash into our world, killing all living things and, in all likelihood, a few dead things as well.